How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 Prerequisites Before You Begin

-Salesforce Side: Sales Cloud Enterprise Edition or above, Lightning Experience enabled, System Administrator profile.
+Sales Cloud Enterprise Edition or above, Lightning Experience enabled, and a System Administrator profile.

-Microsoft Side: Microsoft 365 with Exchange Online, access to the Microsoft 365 Admin Center (tenant-level), and the following Graph API scopes must be available: Calendars.ReadWrite.Shared, Mail.ReadWrite.Shared, offline_access, openid, profile, User.Read, email.
+Microsoft 365 with Exchange Online, access to the Microsoft 365 Admin Center at the tenant level, and these Graph API scopes available: Calendars.ReadWrite.Shared, Mail.ReadWrite.Shared, offline_access, openid, profile, User.Read, and email.

 How to Set Up Salesforce Outlook Integration: Step-by-Step (Admin Side)